What is the time commitment for me?

 Do you do cooking lessons in other locations (outside of home)?

 Yes, I can.
 I have even done them in my own home, but I’ve found that I prefer we do it at your home, as it’s your most familiar to you, and it goes much more smoothly for you.
 Plus, as we cook together, I can make recommendations using your own tools and equipment.
-If you are missing a tool, I’ll recommend you ones that you may benefit in adding to your kitchen arsenal… and I may suggest ones you really don’t need or one that you could swap out that’s more effective.
+If you are missing a tool, I’ll recommend you one that you may benefit in adding to your kitchen arsenal… and I may suggest ones you really don’t need or one that you could swap out that’s more effective.
 If you choose to have a cooking lesson elsewhere (not at my home either), it may require an extra charge as it takes some coordination and cost to schedule the use of another kitchen.
 Plus, due to handling and dispensing food, it will require additional legal documents to cover the liabilities associated to it.
 I can also do small party cooking lessons.
-Please contact us to inquire on this option.
+Please contact me to inquire on this option.

 What occurs between health coaching sessions?